 Education Abroad AdvisersEducation Abroad Advisers can provide information about courses, support services, application processes, housing details, program costs, cultural expectations, pre-departure requirements, and much more.
 Education Abroad Advisers have two types of meetings - scheduled appointments and walk-ins.
 For more information about how to meet with an Education Abroad Adviser, please visit the Global Penn State website.

 For information about upcoming events, scholarship opportunities, deadlines, and much more visit the Global Programs Events Calendar and follow us on social media!

 |Term||Year||App Deadline||Decision Date||Start Date||End Date|

-|NOTE: Start date marks arrival in host country.
-End date marks departure from program housing.|
+|NOTE: Start date indicates arrival in host country.
+End date marks the departure from program housing.|